-The innovation here is that the "Ontario Micro-Credential" may be protected through an "official mark" designation under the Trademarks Act for use only by the Ontario government or its designates.
+The innovation here is that the "Ontario Micro-Credential" may be protected through an "official mark" designation under the Trademarks Act17 for use only by the Ontario government or its designates.
 Under the Trademarks Act, use of the official mark could be granted with the government's permission.
-This is not unlike the protected "university" term that requires governmental consent, or the "Ontario Diploma" which is only available through public colleges (where a "Diploma" is available through private career colleges).
+It is proposed the designates be known as Designated Ontario Micro-Credential Institutes (DOMCI).
+This is not unlike the protected Designated Learning Institute term which indicates government approval for host international students or the protected "university" term that requires governmental consent.